Artificial Intelligence is Here

 The Future of AI and IP

 AI has plenty more in store.
 Predictive analytics will continue to examine past performance seeking to foretell future returns.
-Companies like IBM, which are deeply committed to AI-based innovation, are acquiring weather networks and technologies.
+Companies like IBM, who are deeply committed to AI-based innovation, are acquiring weather networks and technologies.
 IBM believes that better weather predictions will help its customers with critical decision making by assisting them in understanding how weather impacts their business outcomes.

 AI will advance “smart” cities, rapidly interpreting large amounts of data from surveillance, traffic, and other monitoring systems to improve safety, transportation and resource management.
 AI might even help us tell real from fake information by analyzing language or vetted facts to look for discrepancies.

 Ultimately, whether it’s patent search, online advertising or aviation, AI helps by acting as a multiplier for human function and creativity.
-As humans continue to innovate, producing an overwhelming amount of work which translates into an incredible amount of data, AI will be the key to decoding and uncovering necessary information.
+As humans continue to innovate, producing an overwhelming amount of work that translates into an incredible amount of data, AI will be the key to decoding and uncovering necessary information.

 In combination with human creativity and insight, AI provides tools to help patent professionals harness the hidden needles of innovation within the world of patent search result haystacks.